Olaleye-Blessing/crowdchain/README.md

 #### CampaignBase Contract

+This is an abstract contract that provides the core functionality to create campaigns.

+#### CampaignDonation Contract

-This is an abstract contract that provides the core functionality to create a campaign, withdraw from a campaign and request refunds.
+It is an abstract contract that extends the `CampaignBase` contract and provides the core functionality to donate, request refund and withdraw funds from campaigns.

+#### CampaignUpdates Contract

+It is an abstract contract extends the `CampaignDonation` contract and adds functionality to post and get updates.

 #### Crowdfunding Contract

-This contract extends the CampaignBase contract and adds the donation and refund functions.
+This is the main contract that get deployed.
+It extends the `CampaignDonation` contract.

-#### CrowdfundingUpdates Contract

-This contract extends the Crowdfunding contract and adds functionality to post and get updates.

 #### CrowdchainToken Contract

-This contract is an ERC20 token that is distributed to successful campaign donors.
+~~This contract is an ERC20 token that is distributed to successful campaign donors.~~

 ### Client